JEREZ FAIR. PAST AND PRESENT OF THE HORSE FAIR.

-The horse riding activities program during the Jerez Horse Fair is designed to entertain all types of audiences.
-It includes acts for both horse enthusiasts and experts in the field.
+The calendar of equestrian activities during the Jerez Fair is designed to entertain all kinds of visitors.
+It includes activities for both horse fans and experts in the field.

-Horse riding events of special interest for fans from all over the world.
-Harassment and demolition, cowgirl dressage, morphological contests, high school shows, exhibition of harnesses, delivery of the Golden Horse Award to the most outstanding personal and professional career in the equestrian field.
-The Stallion Depot, the Cortijo de Vicos and the IFECA Fairgrounds are some of the places where these acts are held.
+Horse-riding trials of special interest for fans from around the world.
+Acoso y derribo, doma vaquero(Spanish riding), beauty contests, dressage displays, carriage exhibition, awarding of the Golden Horse Prize to the most outstanding personal and professional development in the equestrian field.
+The Depósito de Sementales, Cortijo de Vicos and IFECA Fair Enclosure are just some of the places where these activities are held.

-The Tuesday of the Fair will continue to be the Day of the Cacharritos, with special prices.
-Likewise, the attractions will remain open on Sunday, May 12th, even though the Fair has already closed due to the volume of visitors that registers the area of the cacharritos that day.
+Fair Tuesday will remain Kids’ Day, with special prices, and the attractions will remain open on Sunday 12th May even if the Fair has been closed due to the volume of visitors to the kids’ zone on that day.

 Schedule of Equine Events:

 - ACOSO Y DERRIBO: 11thand 12thMay at 4.00 p.m. at Cortijo de Vicos (free entry)

 - DOMA VAQUERA (Spanish riding): 15thMay at 11.00 a.m. at Depósito de Sementales

 - DOMA VAQUERA (Spanish riding): 16thMay at 1.00 p.m. at Depósito de Sementales

 - CARRIAGE EXHIBITION AND GOLDEN HORSE PRIZE: 17thMay at 11.00 a.m. at Depósito de Sementales.